Understanding the temperature response of biological systems: Part I -- Phenomenological descriptions and microscopic models: Introduction

 \section{Introduction}

 Temperature sets the pace of life by modulating molecular stability, diffusion constants, reaction rates, and material properties.
 From enzymatic catalysis to developmental timing, virtually every biological process depends on temperature \cite{dell_systematic_2011,knapp2022effects,arroyo2022general,bourn2024degrees,wang2024review}.
-However, our understanding of the relevant mechanisms is not complete, which makes it difficult to understand how temperature shapes biological function across scales, ranging from the motion of individual molecules to the physiology of organisms and the behavior of ecosystems (Fig.~\ref{fig1}A) \cite{brown2004toward,bischof2006thermal,angilletta2009thermal,sunday2012thermal,schulte2015effects}.
+However, our understanding of the relevant mechanisms is not complete, which makes it difficult to understand how temperature shapes biological function across scales, ranging from the motion of individual molecules and the performance of biochemical reactions and their networks to the physiology of organisms and the behavior of ecosystems (Fig.~\ref{fig1}A) \cite{brown2004toward,bischof2006thermal,angilletta2009thermal,sunday2012thermal,schulte2015effects}.

 Because virtually every biologically relevant process depends on temperature, even modest temperature changes can have strong physiological effects.
-Many biological systems have therefore evolved mechanisms of temperature compensation, such as circadian clocks \cite{pittendrigh1954temperature,hastings1957mechanism,gardner1981temperature,ruoff1996temperature,leloup1997temperature,hong1997proposal,ruoff2004temperature,kurosawa2005temperature,virshup2009keeping,kidd2015temperature,narasimamurthy2017molecular,fu2024temperature} and bacterial chemotaxis \cite{maeda1976effect,oleksiuk2011thermal}, that maintain function across environmental fluctuations.
+Many biological systems, guided by the biochemical adaptation strategies~\cite{somero2017biochemical}, have therefore evolved mechanisms of temperature compensation, such as circadian clocks \cite{pittendrigh1954temperature,hastings1957mechanism,gardner1981temperature,ruoff1996temperature,leloup1997temperature,hong1997proposal,ruoff2004temperature,kurosawa2005temperature,virshup2009keeping,kidd2015temperature,narasimamurthy2017molecular,fu2024temperature,forger2024biological} and bacterial chemotaxis \cite{maeda1976effect,oleksiuk2011thermal}, that maintain function across environmental fluctuations.
 Other systems exploit temperature variations to effect a desired functional response, as in fever-mediated immune responses \cite{evans2015fever} or in temperature-dependent sex determination \cite{valenzuela2003pattern,bachtrog2014sex,yamaguchi2018temperature,ge2018histone,valenzuela2019temperature,weber2020temperature,byun2024mathematical}.
 Many species employing the latter strategy, such as many reptiles and some fish, are increasingly threatened by climate change \cite{janzen1994climate,jensen2018environmental,valenzuela2019extreme,edmands2021sex}.
 These evolutionary adaptations prove the importance of temperature effects in biological systems, but in order to understand how they work, one needs to develop a mechanistic understanding of the effect of temperature on biological systems.